8051Enthusiast/yabo/doc/intro.md

   return: u8[len]
 }
 ```
-`parser[len]` takes a parser (`u8`) and the length of the array (`len`) and returns a parser for an array of that length with elements from the parser.
+`parser[len]` takes a parser (`u8`) and the length of the array (`len`), and returns a parser for an array of that length with elements from the parser.
 If `parser` is of type `'t *> 'r`, then `parser[len]` is of type `'t *> ['r]`.

-In order for the compiler to infer that two branches are of the same length (which is required for the length to be constant), it has the ability to reason about polynomial equality.
+In order for the compiler to infer that two branches are of the same length (which is a requirement for the length to be constant), it has the ability to reason about polynomial equality.
-For example, the following would be constant size
+For example, the following would have a constant size:
 ```
 def *const_sized(a: int, b: int) = {
   | u8[a * a]